velartrill/velartrill.github.io/orig/eriasta/flight/respite.md

 "It's..."
 Feranya gazes off into the distance.
 "Quiet.
 Beautiful and quiet.
 Peaceful."

 "S'it really true what they say?
-They don't torture or murder people as heretics?"
+They don't torture or murder heretics there?"

 The corner of Feranya's lip curls upward.
-"Depends on how you define 'torture' and 'heretic.'"
+"Depends on how you define 'torture' and 'heretic,' I suppose."

-"That why you ran away?"
+"Oh.
+That why you ran away?"

 "I didn't run away."
 Feranya strokes Seri's arm absently.
 "I was young and I wanted excitement.
 More than home could offer.
 So I went traveling with some friends."
 She sighs heavily.
 "To think, how much I'd give now for that quiet old life back."